Wenbin Lu

 Email: wenbinlu.at.berkeley.edu

 I am a theoretical astrophysicist.
 My research goal is to understand the underlying physics in various energetic transient phenomena.
 Observationally, these events produce the brightest sources which suddenly appear on the sky and quickly disappear afterwards --- leaving us wondering what happened in nature.
-With my collaborators, I have worked on fast radio bursts (FRBs), tidal disruption events (TDEs), compact object mergers, gamma-ray bursts, relativistic jets, accretion disks, pre-supernova mass loss, and hyper-velocity stars.
-These projects involve plasma physics, special/general relativity, hydrodynamics, radiative transfer, and stellar evolution.
+With my collaborators, I have worked on fast radio bursts (FRBs), tidal disruption events (TDEs), quasi-periodic eruptions , compact object mergers, gamma-ray bursts (GRBs), relativistic jets, accretion disks, supernovae in binaries, and hyper-velocity stars.
+These projects involve hydrodynamics, radiative transfer, stellar physics, special/general relativity, and plasma physics.

 My past worldline: